Dima-369/ubuntu-uptime-menu-indicator/README.md

-# Python3 script to log and display today's uptime
+# Python3 script to display a PC's today uptime

 For Elementary OS and Ubuntu.